hswg94/ecomm-terraform/readme.md

 3. CodeStar Connection ARN
 - This should be stored under "terraform" category
-- They are referenced in the s3-buckets.tf
+- They are referenced in the pipeline-backend.tf

 4. AWS_ACCESS_KEY_ID
 - This should be stored under "env" category  as a sensitive value